Approximate Kernel PCA Using Random Features: Computational vs. Statistical Trade-off: Introduction

 \section{Introduction}

-Principal component analysis (PCA) \citep{Jollife-86} is a popular statistical methodology for dimensionality reduction and feature extraction, wherein a low-dimensional representation that retains as much variance as possible of the original data is obtained.
-In fact, the low-dimensional representation is a projection of the original $d$-dimensional data onto the $\ell$-eigenspace, i.e., the span of eigenvectors associated with top $\ell$ eigenvalues of the covariance matrix where $\ell<d$, resulting in a $\ell$-dimensional representation.
-Using kernel trick, \citet{Scholkopf-98} extended the above idea to reproducing kernel Hilbert space (RKHS) \citep{Aronszajn-50}, resulting in kernel PCA (KPCA), which is a nonlinear form of PCA that better exploits the spatial structure of the data and also gives rise to nonlinear interpretation of dimensionality reduction of the original data.
-Due to this, KPCA is popular in applications such as image denoising \citep{Mika-99}, novelty detection \citep{Hoffmann-07} and computer vision (see \citealp{Lampert-09} and references therein), etc.
+Let $X$ be a random variable distributed according to a probability measure $\Pb$ defined on a measurable space $\X$.
+Principal component analysis (PCA) \citep{Jollife-86} deals with finding a direction $\bm{a}\in\X\,(= \R^d)$ with $\Vert \bm{a}\Vert_2=1$ such that $\text{Var} [\bm{a}^\top X]$ is maximized.
+More generally, it provides a low-dimensional representation that retains as much variance as possible of $X$ and is used as a popular statistical methodology for dimensionality reduction and feature extraction.
+In fact, the low-dimensional representation is the orthogonal projection of $X$ onto the $\ell$-eigenspace, i.e., the span of eigenvectors associated with top $\ell$ eigenvalues of the covariance matrix $\bb{E}XX^\top-\bb{E}X\bb{E}X^\top$ where $\ell<d$, resulting in a $\ell$-dimensional representation.
+A non-linear generalization of PCA (called kernel PCA) was proposed by \citet{Scholkopf-98} which solves $\sup\{\text{Var}[f(X)]:\Vert f\Vert_\Hk=1\}$, where $\Hk$ is a reproducing kernel Hilbert space (RKHS) \citep{Aronszajn-50}, with reproducing kernel $k:\X\times\X\rightarrow\R$ (see Section~\ref{Sec:notation} for definition).
+Similar to linear PCA, the solution turns out to be the eigenfunction corresponding to the top eigenvalue of the covariance operator, where $\Phi(x):=k(\cdot,x)$ is called the \emph{feature map}.
+More generally, kernel PCA provides a Euclidean representation for $X$ by projecting $\Phi(X)$ onto the $\ell$-eigenspace of $\Sigma$.
+Clearly, if $\Phi(x)=x,\,x\in\X=\R^d$ (which corresponds to the linear kernel, $k(x,y)=\langle x,y\rangle_2,\,x,y\in\R^d$), then kernel PCA reduces to linear PCA.
+On the other hand, depending on the choice of $k$, higher order moments of $X$ are considered through the second order moment of $\Phi(X)$ to compute the $\ell$-dimensional representation for $X$, resulting in a non-linear interpretation of dimensionality reduction.
+Due to this, KPCA is popular in applications such as image denoising \citep{Mika-99, Jade-03, Teixeira-08,Phophalia-17}, image/systems modeling \citep{Kim-05,Li-15}, novelty/fault detection \citep{Hoffmann-07, Samuel-16,deMoura-17}, feature extraction \citep{Chang-15}, and computer vision \citep{Lampert-09, Peter-19}.
+We refer the reader to Section~\ref{Sec:notation} for notation and Section~\ref{Sec:kpca} for preliminaries on KPCA and its variants.